Tapas15/Lamma_recommender/memory-bank/activeContext.md

    - Included examples, parameter descriptions, and use cases
    - Added test scripts to validate functionality

+6. **Performance Optimization**
+   - Implementing caching strategy for frequently accessed data
+   - Optimizing vector search operations for better performance
+   - Working on reducing response times for critical endpoints

 ## Next Actions

 1. Continue enhancing test coverage with more comprehensive test scripts
 2. Address any issues identified during testing
-3. Implement additional analytics endpoints for recommendation performance
+3. Complete implementation of additional analytics endpoints for recommendation performance
 4. Improve error handling for edge cases
 5. Begin work on frontend components to utilize the new API endpoints
 6. Enhance demo data generation with more realistic scenarios
+7. Implement A/B testing framework for recommendation algorithms
+8. Optimize vector search performance for large datasets
+9. Improve caching strategy for better response times

 ## Active Decisions
 ### Authentication System